brendano/stanford_corenlp_pywrapper/README.md

 pip install .
 ```

-Java version 7 or higher is required to be installed.
+Java version 8 is required to be installed (version 7 may work with older
-(CoreNLP 3.5 might requires Jave 8 actually?)
+CoreNLP versions).
+We have used the wrapper most recently with CoreNLP 3.5.2,
+and have used it with older versions as well.

 ## Commandline usage

 See `proc_text_files.py` for an example of processing text files,
 or `proc_doc_lines.py` for an alternative input/output format.
-For more sophisticated usage, you'll want to write your own Python code
-as described below.
+Note that you'll have to edit them to specify the jar paths as described below.

 ## Usage from Python

-The basic arguments to open a server are (1) the pipeline type (see
+The basic arguments to open a server are
-`javasrc/corenlp/Parse.java` for the list of possible ones), and (2) the
+    (1) the pipeline mode, or the annotator pipeline, and
-full paths to the CoreNLP jar files.
-Here we assume the program has been
+    (2) the paths to the CoreNLP jar files, for the java classpath.

-installed using `pip install`.
+Here we assume the program has been installed using `pip install`.
+You will
+have to change `corenlp_jars` to where you have them on your system.
+Here's how to initialize the pipeline.

 ```
 >>> from stanford_corenlp_pywrapper import sockwrap
->>> p=sockwrap.SockWrap("pos",corenlp_jars=["stanford-corenlp-full-2015-01-30/stanford-corenlp-3.5.1.jar","stanford-corenlp-full-2015-01-30/stanford-corenlp-3.5.1-models.jar"])
+>>> proc = sockwrap.SockWrap("pos", corenlp_jars=["/home/sw/corenlp/stanford-corenlp-full-2015-04-20/*"])

-INFO:StanfordSocketWrap:Starting pipe subprocess, and waiting for signal it's ready, with command:  exec java -Xmx4g -cp /Users/brendano/sw/nlp/stanford-pywrapper/lib/piperunner.jar:/Users/brendano/sw/nlp/stanford-pywrapper/lib/guava-13.0.1.jar:/Users/brendano/sw/nlp/stanford-pywrapper/lib/jackson-all-1.9.11.jar:stanford-corenlp-full-2014-06-16/stanford-corenlp-3.4.jar:stanford-corenlp-full-2014-06-16/stanford-corenlp-3.4-models.jar:stanford-corenlp-full-2014-06-16/stanford-srparser-2014-07-01-models.jar     corenlp.PipeCommandRunner --server 12340  --mode pos
+INFO:StanfordSocketWrap:mode given as 'pos' so setting annotators: tokenize, ssplit, pos, lemma INFO:StanfordSocketWrap:Starting pipe subprocess, and waiting for signal it's ready, with command:  exec java -Xmx4g -cp '/Users/brendano/sw/nlp/stanford_corenlp_pywrapper/stanford_corenlp_pywrapper/lib/*:/home/sw/corenlp/stanford-corenlp-full-2015-04-20/*'     corenlp.SocketServer --server 12340  --configdict '{"annotators":"tokenize, ssplit, pos, lemma"}'
-[Server] Using mode type: pos
 Adding annotator tokenize
+TokenizerAnnotator: No tokenizer type provided.
+Defaulting to PTBTokenizer.
 Adding annotator ssplit
 Adding annotator pos
-Reading POS tagger model from edu/stanford/nlp/models/pos-tagger/english-left3words/english-left3words-distsim.tagger ...
-INFO:StanfordSocketWrap:Waiting for startup: ping got exception: <class 'socket.error'> [Errno 61] Connection refused done [1.6 sec].
+Reading POS tagger model from edu/stanford/nlp/models/pos-tagger/english-left3words/english-left3words-distsim.tagger ... done [1.2 sec].
 Adding annotator lemma
 [Server] Started socket server on port 12340 INFO:StanfordSocketWrap:Successful ping.
 The server has started.
 INFO:StanfordSocketWrap:Subprocess is ready.
 ```

+Now it's ready to parse documents.
+You give it a string and it returns
-The return values are JSON-safe data structures (in fact, the python<->java
+JSON-safe data structures (in fact, the python<->java communication is a JSON
-communication is a JSON protocol, and you can pass `raw=True` to get it
-without deserializing it).
+protocol, and you can pass `raw=True` to get it without deserializing it).

 ```
->>> p.parse_doc("hello world. how are you?")
+>>> proc.parse_doc("hello world. how are you?")
 {u'sentences':
     [
         {u'tokens': [u'hello', u'world', u'.'],